eme64/blog/_posts/2026-03-19-VectorAPI-dot-product.md

 <img width="700" alt="perf results" src="https://github.com/user-attachments/assets/39600a5a-b8b9-47c0-9726-3959df939787" />

 We can see very clear speedups moving from scalar to vector performance.
-Using the vector accumulator provides a smaller but still noticable performance boost.
+Using the vector accumulator provides a smaller but still noticeable performance boost.
 Using the `fma` only helps marginally, but it is still measurable.

 **A Small Caveat: Rounding Errors**

 Reassociating `float` and `double` additions (or multiplications) leads to differences in rounding errors.
-While addition and multiplication is usually considered associative, their implementation with limited precision means they are not truly associative.
+While addition and multiplication are usually considered associative, their implementation with limited precision means they are not truly associative.
 It depends on the application if the difference in rounding errors is acceptable.
 For dot-products, it probably does not matter so much in most cases.
 The Vector API `reduceLanes` is allowed to pick different reassociations at every invocation.
 The JVM interpreter will probably compute the sum sequentially, while the compiled version will probably use the recursive folding order.
-This means you have to accept that the dot-product implementation might return slightly different rounding results at every invocation.
+Because the interpreter and JIT may choose different reassociation orders, expect slight run-to-run differences in floating-point results and guard accordingly.

 Another implication: automatic vectorization is not allowed to reassociate operations that are not truly associative: the Java specification expects that `float` and `double` additions and multiplications